DXKB: History

 The station was formerly known as Killerbee 89.3 from its inception in 1994 until March 27, 2013.
 This station, along with the other Killerbee stations, were relaunched under the Magic moniker (adopted from its then-parent station) by April 29, 2013.
+During its existence, it was located at MAM Bldg. along Abellanosa St.

 On April 20, 2023, Magic 89.3 went off the air.
 It was at this time when 5K Broadcasting Network took over the station's operations.
 It was officially launched in May 1 under the Radyo Bandera Sweet FM network, which became K5 News FM on December 1.